VladiSlave-Fesik/Screenshotter/readme.txt

 To use this app you need:
 						PC
 						Windows
-						Tesseract in standart folder (no change while install him) and with ukr and rus Screen
+						Tesseract with ukr and rus
+						Screen
 						Electricity
 						Cabel`s for PC